-“You were doin’ it with Andy.”
+“You were doin’ it with Andy?”

 “There’s only one Andy in my life.
 Anyway he’s got this medical device he wears.
 He’s prohibited from having sex.
-I threaten to shake up his shitbag, which he thought was hilarious.
+I threatened to shake up his shitbag, which he thought was hilarious.
 He’s so sweet.
 I just made out with him and cuddled a lot.”

 “What did you say when they told you to go to Switzerland?”